Toheeb-Ojuolape/kcc-tbd/README.md

 - **Privacy-Preserving Sharing:** Users can selectively disclose specific information from their verifiable credentials, sharing only what is necessary for a given transaction or interaction, enhancing privacy and minimizing data exposure.
 - **Tamper-Proof Verification:** The DWN ensures that all interactions and credentials are cryptographically signed and verifiable, preventing unauthorized changes or fraud.

+### Real-World Usecases / Feasibility
+The API simply takes in a customer's Did and uses it to generate an access token.
+Once the token is generated, it can then be used to sign operations such as creating a Known Customer Credential (KCC) for a user and storing the KCC in the user's DWN.

+The code that converts the customer's DID to an access token serves as a way to mirror how real-life applications could use the same approach to build a middleware layer using customerDid to authenticate users within their application.

+The approach of converting a customer's DID to an access token is grounded in established decentralized identity protocols and is aligned with modern developments in identity management.
+The Decentralized Identifier (DID) standard from W3C provides a globally unique identifier that does not rely on centralized authorities, which makes it highly secure and resistant to fraud.

+**Decentralization:** Traditional authentication methods rely on centralized identity providers (such as OAuth or social logins), which can introduce single points of failure.
+DIDs operate in a decentralized manner, using blockchain or similar technologies, making them ideal for distributed applications.

+**Privacy and Security:** By using DIDs to authenticate users, personal information need not be shared unnecessarily.
+Access tokens derived from DIDs can offer time-limited or task-specific access, reducing the risk of identity theft and unauthorized access.

+**Scalability:** The approach of generating access tokens from DIDs is scalable across multiple applications and services.
+Middleware systems can easily integrate DID-based authentication to manage user permissions, token expiration, and data flow in a decentralized network.

+**Standards Support:** The growing support for standards like Verifiable Credentials (VCs) and Decentralized Web Nodes (DWNs) ensures that DID-based authentication has a solid infrastructure for adoption across various platforms.

 ### Endpoints ⚙️